-Jasper Peak Summit Trail is a 8.2 mile moderately trafficked out and back trail located near Nederland, CO that features beautiful wild flowers and is rated as difficult.
+Jasper Peak Summit Trail is a 8.2 mile moderately trafficked out and back trail located near Nederland, Colorado that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 The Jasper Peak Summit Trail is a mostly unmarked out-and-back trail that starts at the 4th of July Trailhead near Eldora, CO, and tops out at the summit of Jasper Peak on the Continental Divide.